-Covid-19 has had a huge impact on many aspects of student life and will continue to do so into the next academic year.
-Everyone is having to adapt to new realities and to be realistic about what is possible.
-Almost every student’s experience has been or will be affected in some way, some more seriously than others.
+Covid-19 has had a huge impact on many aspects of student life and will continue to do so throughout this academic year.
+Almost every student’s experience has been affected in some way, some more seriously than others.
+Everyone is having to continually adapt to changing realities and to be realistic about what is possible.
 We encourage students, their representative bodies and higher education providers to work together to try to find good solutions.

 In these FAQs we try to answer some of the questions you may have about what you can expect, and what you can do if you are unhappy with what your provider is doing.
 If you are considering making a complaint to us, we hope the information here will also give you a sense of whether your complaint is something we’re likely to be able to help with.

 We want to be able to help you if you have a complaint.
 We can only do that if you have tried to resolve the problem with your provider first.
 You must give your provider the chance to respond to your concerns, so you need to raise your concerns through your provider’s complaints process.
 If you haven’t done that, we won’t be able to look at your complaint.

 Will I get my tuition fees back?

 The pandemic has inevitably resulted in changes to how courses are delivered.
 If your provider has offered you different but broadly equivalent teaching and assessment opportunities in a way that you could access, it is not likely that you will get a fee refund for that.